-Provident Fund
+Provident fund

-The Company's contribution to the Government Provident Fund is considered as defined contribution plan and charged as an expense based on the amount of contribution required to be made and when services are rendered by the employees.
+The Company's contribution to government provident fund is considered as defined contribution plans and is charged as an expense based on the amount of contribution required to be made and when services are rendered by the employees.
 The Company has no further obligations.